 Application Review Process

-Our application process begins with you submitting a completed application to the Graduate College including, three letters of recommendation, all higher education transcripts, GRE scores, TOEFL scores (if not a native English speaker), and the associated application fee.
+Our application process begins with submission of a completed application to the Graduate College which includes three letters of recommendation, all higher education transcripts, GRE scores, TOEFL scores (if not a native English speaker) and the associated application fee.
 The CMB Recruitment and Admissions Committee will review completed applications for appropriate qualifications, skills, knowledge and motivation.
-Decisions will be based on a variety of criteria, including: undergraduate GPA, GRE scores, letters of reference, statement of purpose, educational background as demonstrated on all transcripts, and an interview (Skype, phone, or on-campus).
+Decisions will be based on a variety of criteria, including: undergraduate GPA, GRE scores, letters of reference, statement of purpose, educational background as demonstrated on all transcripts and an interview (Skype, phone, or on-campus).

-The interviews are typically on Fridays in January and February.
-This allows for a weekend stay to provide ample opportunities for potential students to interact with faculty, current students and learn about Burlington and the surrounding area.
+Competitive international applicants will be interviewed by telephone or Skype.
+Competitive domestic applicants will be invited to visit campus for interviews on one of the following dates in 2015: January 9th-10th and January 23rd-24th.
+This weekend stay provides ample opportunities for potential students to interact with faculty and current students, as well as learn about Burlington and the surrounding area.
 In general, admission to the CMB Program requires a minimum average of 60th percentile on verbal, quantitative and written sections of the GRE, a TOEFL score of 100 and competitive supplemental materials and laboratory experience.